UPDATE: Authorities issue AMBER ALERT for missing 14-year-old Van Zandt County girl

-VAN ZANDT COUNTY, Texas — Authorities have issued an AMBER ALERT for a 14-year-old Van Zandt County grl.
+VAN ZANDT COUNTY, Texas — Authorities have issued an AMBER ALERT for a 14-year-old Van Zandt County girl.

-According to the Texas Department of Public Safety, Willow Sirmans, 14, of Grand Saline, was last seen Monday night around 10 p.m. in 3000 Block of Van Zandt County Road 1712.
+According to the Texas Department of Public Safety, Willow Sirmans, 14, of Grand Saline, was last seen Monday night around 10 p.m., in the 3000 block of Van Zandt County Road 1712.

 Sirmans is 3'0 and weighs 75 pounds.
-She has strawberry blonde hair, blue eyes and has braces.
+She has strawberry blonde hair, blue eyes and braces.

 If you have any information related to the whereabouts of Sirmans, please contact the Van Zandt County Sheriff's Office at (903) 567-4133